All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Absorption Considerations

 Tirzepatide slows gastric emptying, which can theoretically delay the absorption of oral statins.
-However, because statins are taken daily and their therapeutic effect depends on consistent, long-term use rather than peak drug levels from any single dose, this absorption delay is clinically insignificant .
+But because statins are taken daily and their therapeutic effect depends on consistent, long-term use rather than peak drug levels from any single dose, this absorption delay is clinically insignificant .
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Most statins are recommended for evening or bedtime administration because cholesterol synthesis peaks at night.
 Tirzepatide is injected once weekly.
 This natural separation in timing further minimizes any absorption concerns.